soroush-04/AndroidApp-hydration-tracker/README.md

 <br>

 In the Set Goal page, users can set a custom amount of intake water goal or use the Calculate Goal to do the calculation based on Total Daily Energy Expenditure formula.
 The goal amount will be updated as well in the home page.
-We can move back to the home page by using the Back to Home button.

 <div align="center">
   <img src="./Images/4.png" alt="Image 4" width=240 style="display:inline-block; margin:0 10px;">